eea/eea.rancher.parity/README.md

 # eea.rancher.parity
-talend-based job that connects to Rancher API and creates an overview table of hosts for dev/prod parity audit purpose
+Talend-based job that connects to Rancher API and creates an overview table of hosts for [dev/prod parity](http://12factor.net/dev-prod-parity) audit purpose

 Usage: